-You should call 911 if you or your child are having a life-threatening behavioral health emergency.
-You can also go to your local community health center, a crisis center or the nearest emergency room.
-If you or your child are not having a Behavioral Health Emergency but need Behavioral Health Services, you do not have to wait for an emergency to get help.
-Call ARTC's behavioral health team at 1-866-282-6280 (TTY: 711) for someone to help you or your child with depression, behavioral illness, substance abuse or emotional questions.
+You should call 911 if you or your family member are having a life-threatening behavioral health emergency.
+You can also go to your local community health center, a crisis center, or the nearest ER.
+If you or your family member are not having a behavioral health emergency but need behavioral health services, you do not have to wait for an emergency to get help.
+Call our 24-Hour Nurse Advice Line at 1-866-282-6280 (TTY: 711).
+We can help you or your family member with depression, behavioral illness, substance abuse, or emotional questions.
 You can call 24 hours a day, seven days a week.

-Provider-led Arkansas Shared Saving Entity Ombudsman
+Provider-Led Arkansas Shared Savings Entity Ombudsman

-ARTC is a Provider-led Arkansas Shared Saving Entity (PASSE).
+Arkansas Total Care is a Provider-Led Arkansas Shared Savings Entity (PASSE).
 As a participant of the PASSE program, you have the right to access the Office of the PASSE Ombudsman.